MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/ns-eventdetectoroemadapter-sounddetector_patternheader.md

 ### -field Size

-Size of the data including this header
+Size of the data including this header.

 ### -field PatternType

-Identifies the format of the pattern data
+Identifies the format of the pattern data.

 ## -remarks